 Dying without a will can leave your estate and your loved ones in a lurch.
 Unfortunately, it’s not uncommon: In both the United States and Canada, only less than half of those surveyed said they had a will.
-If you die without a will, you’re considered to have died “intestate.”
+Dying without a will in the eyes of the law considers you to have died "intestate".
 What that means is that the way your estate is now divided up will follow pre-established state guidelines.
 Your loved ones have no say in the matter, and your wishes for how you’d like to see your belongings distributed won’t be taken into account.

 We regularly share relevant information about wills and estates.